What is Sciatica?

 Other Options According to the Research

-A recent review compared multiple treatments for sciatica to find out which one may work best for you.
+A recent review of the research compared multiple treatments for sciatica to find out which one may work best for you.
 Here’s what it discovered:

 - Effective Treatments: